alenkimov/rambler_autoreg/README.md

 #   If true, the console will display additional information
 debug = false
 # Run browser in headed mode
 #   The script works through browser emulation.
-By default, the browser runs in the background (headless mode).
+#   By default, the browser runs in the background (headless mode).
 #   If true, the browser will start in the mode and you will see everything the script does.
-headed = talse
+headed = false
 ```

 API keys for captcha-solving services are set in the `api_keys.toml` file: